 Career Guide Principles

 Doing the Most Good

 We’re part of the Effective Altruism community which seeks to answer one simple-sounding question: How can we use our resources to do the most good?
-This means that we’re not content with doing some good, but want to understand how we can have as much impact as we can.
+This means that we’re not content with doing some good, but want to understand how we achieve as much impact as possible.

 The advice we give isn’t based on our gut feelings and intuition.
 It’s based on the best data and evidence we can find.
 Of course, there’s rarely perfect evidence, so we’re also very careful in noting our level of confidence in our claims and what evidence we base them on.